InfiniteEndeavours/Milestone-3-Event-Site/README.md

 ### Individual

-As an individual, want to be able to:
+As an individual, I want to be able to:

 - View events in my area.
 - Create an account.